taz1003/Portfolio-Project-1---Talent-Knox/README.md

   2. __[Google Fonts](https://fonts.google.com/?preview.text=Welcome%20To%20Talent%20Knox!)__
      - Google Fonts were used to import 'Barlow' and 'Raleway' fonts into the style.css which were used throughout the project.
   3. __[Font Awesome](https://fontawesome.com/)__
      - Font Awesome kit was used on all pages to add icons for aesthetic and UX purposes.
-The favicon was also created using this programme.
+The favicon was also created using this website.
   4. __[Gitpod](https://www.gitpod.io/)__
      - All the coding was done using Gitpod, also the terminal was used to commit to git and push to Github.
   5. __[GitHub](https://github.com/)__